Do you get breakouts right before your period? Or have you ever noticed that your skin has a natural glow about a week or 10 days after your period?

 - Lifestyle: Go to bed 15-30 minutes earlier than you normally do.
 Get good quality shut-eye.
 Follow these natural health tips for restorative sleep.
 Practice meditation or do a gentle yoga class.

 - Reminder: Be gentle with your skin and body.
-Now is not the time for a HIIT class or up your fitness training.
+Now is not the time for a HIIT class or to up your fitness training.

 - Skincare: Apply topical hydration.
 Try our Magical Mist and pair it with our Hella Hydrating serum.